jideedu/SkillVet/README.md

 # Alexa Marketplace Analysis

 This repository uses the compilation of json and csv files collected from Amazon website to create a unique dataset to perform the traceability anlaysis on Alexa skills ecosystem.
 We collected the skills ecosystem few months ago.
 The original files are included in the skills.zip file.
-Please note that they were huge and had many repetitions.

 This repo contains:
 <ul>